Conjectures on Optimal Nested Generalized Group Testing Algorithm: Description of the Problem, Results and Examples

 \section{Description of the Problem, Results and Examples}

-We want to define PTA for the GGTP.
+We want to define the generalized pairwise testing algorithm (GPTA) for the GGTP.
 Two results below will help to proceed.
-The first result is a simple generalization of \cite{SG1959} result for the common $p$ case into GGTP (see also \cite{KS1988}). \begin{result}[\cite{SG1959}] In the GGTP, given a defective set $I$ and given that a proper subset $I_1,\,I_1\subset I$ contains at least one defective unit, then the posteriori distribution of the units in the subset $I-I_1$ is the same as it was before any testing. \end{result} The second result describes an optimal rule for nested testing in case that there is some stage in which we have to test two particular units. \begin{result} Suppose that a nested procedure is applied.
-Also suppose that among remaining $n$ units to test, whose status is unknown, with the corresponding probabilities $q_a, q_b, q_3,\ldots, q_n$, where $q_a\geq q _b$ we have to test the first two units with the corresponding probabilities $q_a$ and $q_b$.
-Then, under this setting, when the first test of both units $\{a,b\}$ together is positive, we then have to test the unit with the corresponding largest probability between two $(\max(q_a, q_b))$, i.e., we will test unit $a$ (call it algorithm A).
-If the test outcome of unit $a$ is negative, then the second unit is positive by deduction.
-Otherwise, by Result \ref{re:1} the conditional distribution of the status of the second unit is $Ber(p_b)$. \end{result} \begin{proof} The proof is based on direct comparison of two possible algorithms, namely, algorithms A and B, where, in algorithm B, we first test unit $b$ individually.
+The first result is a simple generalization of \cite{SG1959} result for the common $p$ case into GGTP (see also \cite{KS1988}). \begin{result}[\cite{SG1959}] In the GGTP, given a defective set $I$ and given that a proper subset $I_1,\,I_1\subset I$ contains at least one defective unit, then the posteriori distribution of the units in the subset $I-I_1$ is the same as it was before any testing. \end{result} The second result describes an optimal rule for nested testing in the case that at some stage, we have to test two particular units $a$ and $b$. \begin{result} Suppose that a nested procedure is applied.
+Also suppose that the $n$ units that remain to be tested, $a,b,u_3,\ldots,u_n$, all have unknown status, and the corresponding probabilities of those units being good are $q_a, q_b, q_3,\ldots, q_n$.
+We start by testing two units together, as a group, with the corresponding probabilities $q_a$ and $q_b$, where $q_a\geq q _b$.
+Then, under this setting, when the first group test of units $a$ and $b$ is positive, we then have to test the unit for which the corresponding probability of being good is largest, i.e. unit $a$ (call it algorithm A).
+If the outcome of testing unit $a$ is negative, then the second unit is positive by deduction.
+Otherwise, if the outcome of testing unit $a$ is positive, then by Result \ref{re:1} the conditional distribution of the status of the second unit is a Bernoulli distribution with parameter $p_b=1-q_b$, and units $b,u_3,\ldots,u_n$ remain to be tested. \end{result}

+\begin{proof} The proof is based on direct comparison of two possible algorithms, namely, algorithms A and B, where, in algorithm B, we first test unit $b$ individually.
 Denote $T$ as the total number of tests and denote $\displaystyle E\left(p_{i_{1}},\ldots,p_{i_{k}}\right)$ as the total expected number of tests of units $i_1,\ldots,i_k$ with the corresponding probabilities $\displaystyle p_{i_{1}},\ldots, p_{i_{k}}$ under a nested procedure.
 The left branch of the tree below represents a negative test result, and the right branch represents a positive test result.

 Let $E_{A}(T)$ and $E_{B}(T)$ be the expected total number of tests under algorithms $A$ and $B$ correspondingly.
 We have,

 Since $\displaystyle E\left(p_1,p_3,\ldots,p_k\right)$ is non-decreasing in each $p_i$ for $0\leq p_i\leq 1$ \citep{YH1988a} and we assume w.l.g. that $p_a\leq p_b$, we have $\displaystyle E\left(p_a, p_3,\ldots,p_N\right)\leq E\left(p_b, p_3,\ldots,p_N\right)$.
 Therefore, we obtain